 Open-Source Immunization Forecasting Software

-The Immunization Calculation Engine (ICE) is a state-of-the-art open-source software system that provides clinical decision support for immunizations (CDSi), commonly referred to as “immunization forecasting.”
+The Immunization Calculation Engine (ICE) is a state-of-the-art open-source software system that provides clinical decision support (CDS) for immunizations, commonly referred to as “immunization evaluation and forecasting.”
 ICE has two major components:

 The ICE Web Service evaluates a patient’s immunization history and generates the appropriate immunization recommendations for the patient.